Nicolastachet/itineraryBuilder/README.md

 # Itinerary Builder - Proof Of Concept
 ## Goal of this application

-This application serves as a proof of concept for an itinerary builder whose goal is to assist the MyBhutan team during the sales process.
-With a product catalog containing more than 250 products, build a fully personnalized trip can be complicated.
+This application serves as a proof of concept for an itinerary builder whose goal is to assist our client team during throughout sales process.
+With a product catalog containing more than 250 products, build a fully personnalized trip can be complicated for our client.
 That's why we decided to build this application.
 It should allow our reader to manage the customer and product database; create a route planner for each customer; and save each route in a dedicated database.
-In order to facilitate interactions between MyBhutan and the authorities in Bhutan, we have also worked on a “financial reporting” functionality (i.e. a feature that summarize information for a given trip into a pdf that is then uploaded on the cloud).
+In order to facilitate interactions between our client and the authorities in Bhutan, we have also worked on a “financial reporting” functionality (i.e. a feature that summarize information for a given trip into a pdf that is then uploaded on the cloud).

 Feel free to reach out to Nicolas Tachet for further information: nicolas.tachet@columbia.edu